g4b1nagy/helpful-site/README.md

 helpful-site
 ============

-Clever static site generator written in Python
+Clever static site generator written in Python [work in progress]

 ### What's this? ###